landosilva/kinship-frases/SETUP.md

     } else if (data.action === 'vote') {
       // Save vote to Votes sheet and update rating in Phrases sheet
       // Rating is now 0-5 (stars) instead of -1, 0, 1
+      // The client sends ALL votes for the user in data.votes (comma-separated string)

       // Get or create Votes sheet
       let votesSheet = ss.getSheetByName('Votes');